-In preparations for launching a “Who’s Who in Art Law,” the Center maintains a list of law firms with art law practices.
-Please contact us if you believe your firm should be included in this roster.
+The Center maintains an ongoing list of law firms with art law practices and groups.
 Law firms are listed below by geographic regions:

 Guest Work Agency is an art advisory and law firm for artists, collectors, commercial galleries and arts organisations.
 Melbourne, Australia.